 The FFB's monthly activity report helps inform the public and other stakeholders about the FFB's lending activity.
 These reports provide information about the FFB's total outstanding obligations and program-specific lending activity.
-Although the FFB did not meet the publication deadline, lending and disbursement activities were completed on time and without incident, and the outstanding loan balances were reconciled within three days following month-end close.
+The FFB met this goal in FY 2021.

-Performance Measure 1C: Number of Meetings of the FFB Board of Directors in Fiscal Year 2020.
+Performance Measure 1C: Number of Meetings of the FFB Board of Directors in Fiscal Year 2021.

 Pursuant to the Federal Financing Bank Act of 1973, a Board of Directors chaired by the Secretary of the Treasury and comprised of other senior Treasury officials governs the FFB.
-In 2014, the Chairman of the FFB Board of Directors issued a standing order for semi-annual board meetings.
-In 2020, the FFB had one Board meeting.
-The FFB did not meet this goal in fiscal year 2020.
+The FFB Bylaws indicate the Board should meet annually.
+In 2021, the FFB had no Board meeting.
+The FFB did not meet this goal in fiscal year 2021.